Sky Islands’ Academic Program:

 - Earth Science 2— physical and chemical properties of Earth materials, geology, gem and mineral formation, the periodic table and the nature of chemical reactions.

-- Ecobiology 1— biodiversity and complexity of life forms and biologic ecosystems, includes history and nature of science.
+- Ecobiology 1— biodiversity and complexity of life forms and biologic ecosystems, includes history and nature of science; in-depth look at our regional ecosystem, including the geology, ecology, history and culture, and conservation of the Sonoran Desert region from Tucson to the Sea of Cortez.

 - Ecobiology 2— animal ecology/interdependence, in-depth study of the animal world, including evolutionary theory, classification and taxonomy, biologic adaptations, and biotic interactions.

-- Earth/ Space Science 1— study of Earth and space science, origin and evolution of the Earth and solar systems, stars and galaxies, physical laws of motion and energy.
+- Astrobiology 1— study of Earth and space science, origin and evolution of the Earth and solar systems, stars and galaxies, physical laws of motion and energy.

-- Earth/ Space Science 2— nature of scientific inquiry, planetary geology and geologic timescales, changes to the biosphere in geologic time.
+- Astrobiology 2— nature of scientific inquiry, planetary geology and geologic timescales, changes to the biosphere in geologic time.

-- Geometry— explores the real world through the mathematical lenses of shape, figure and dimension; topics covered include logic, reasoning, and proof, measurement, polygon and figure analysis, trigonometry and 2 and 3 dimensional Cartesian graphing.
+- Geometry— shape, figure and dimension; topics covered include logic, reasoning, and proof, measurement, polygon and figure analysis, trigonometry and 2 and 3 dimensional Cartesian graphing.
 This class, in conjunction with algebra 1, provides a comprehensive preparation for the HS AIMS math test.

-- Algebra 2— provides a thorough preparation for the algebra required by calculus classes and/or college; topics covered include exponential and logarithmic functions, linear equations, functions, inequalities and systems, quadratic and higher degree functions, complex numbers, conic sections, trigonometry and intermediate probability.
+- Algebra 2/Algebra 2 Honors— exponential and logarithmic functions, linear equations, functions, inequalities and systems, quadratic and higher degree functions, complex numbers, conic sections, trigonometry and intermediate probability.

 Social Studies Courses: